-- Cloud computing allows users to maintain, store, and access software and data from the Internet, rather than from the users' hard drives.
-The basic components of cloud computing are: - i.
-Clients: Corporations and end users who want access to data, programs, and storage. - ii.
-The Internet: Provides the connection between the clients and the providers. - iii.
-Service providers: Organizations with computers connected to the Internet willing to provide access to software, data, and storage. - 7.
-What are Web utilities?
-Discuss plug-ins, filters, file transfer utilities, and Internet security suites. - Web utilities are specialized utility programs that make using the Internet and the Web easier and safer. - Plug-ins - are automatically loaded and operate as part of a browser. - Many Web sites require specific plug-ins to fully experience their content. - Some plug-ins are included in many of today's browsers; others must be installed. - Filters - Are used by parents and organizations to block certain sites and to monitor the use of the Internet and the Web - File transfer utilities - Copy files to (downloading) and from (uploading) to your computer. - Three types are: - File Transfer Protocol and secure file transfer protocol which allow users to efficiently copy files across the Internet - Web-based file transfer services make use of a Web browser to upload and download files - BitTorrent distributes file transfers across many different computers - Internet security suites
+Cloud computing allows users to maintain, store, and access software and data from the Internet, rather than from the users' hard drives.
+The basic components of cloud computing are:

+- Clients- Corporations and end users who want access to data, programs, and storage. - The Internet Provides the connection between the clients and the providers. - Service providers Organizations with computers connected to the Internet providing access to software, data, and storage.

+7. What are Web utilities?
+Discuss plug-ins, filters, file transfer utilities, and Internet security suites.

+Web utilities are specialized utility programs that make using the Internet and the Web easier and safer.

+- Plug-ins are automatically loaded and operate as part of a browser.
+Many Web sites require specific plug-ins to fully experience their content.
+Some plug-ins are included in many of today's browsers; others must be installed. - Filters are used by parents and organizations to block certain sites and to monitor the use of the Internet and the Web. - File transfer utilities copy files to (downloading) and from (uploading) your computer.
+Three types are: - File Transfer Protocol and secure file transfer protocol which allow users to efficiently copy files across the Internet. - Web-based file transfer services make use of a Web browser to upload and download files. - BitTorrent distributes file transfers across many different computers.

-Computing Essentials 2013
+Computing Essentials 2014